Jason Newsted: Metallica

-On September 27, 1986, during the European leg of the Damage, Inc. Tour, Metallica's bassist Cliff Burton died when the band's tour bus crashed.
+On September 27, 1986, during the European leg of the Damage, Inc. Tour, Metallica's bassist Cliff Burton died in a tour bus crash.
 Following Burton's death, the group began a search for a new bassist.
-They considered and auditioned over 50 musicians, including Greg Christian of Testament, Gene Gilfen of Blind Illusion, Mel Sanchez of Abattoir, Mike Jastremski of Heathen, Troy Gregory, Les Claypool, David Ellefson of Megadeth and various others.
+They considered and auditioned over 50 musicians, including Greg Christian of Testament, Gene Gilfen of Blind Illusion, Mel Sanchez of Abattoir, Mike Jastremski of Heathen, Troy Gregory, Les Claypool and various others.
 Newsted was the last in line and ended up winning the part.

 Newsted said in a 2015 interview that he learned about Metallica's plan to open for Ozzy Osbourne's tour at the time.
 To his advantage, Newsted strategically procured the band's setlist, studied it, and presented it to drummer Lars Ulrich saying he knew all these songs, much to Ulrich's surprise.
 Two days later, Metallica invited Newsted back and told to him that he had been chosen to fill the bassist position.
 The band involved both of Burton's parents in the decision to choose Newsted.
 After the band broke the news to Newsted, Burton's mother hugged him tightly and said, "You are the one.
 Please, be safe."

 Newsted's first live performance with Metallica was at the Country Club in Reseda, California, November 8, 1986.
-His studio debut with Metallica was on The $5.98 E.P. - Garage Days Re-Revisited in 1987 in which he was credited as ‘Master J Newkid’ in the liner notes.
-This was followed by his first studio album with the band, ...And Justice for All (1988), which was criticised for its undermixed bass guitar and thin tone.
+His studio debut with Metallica was on The $5.98 E.P. - Garage Days Re-Revisited in 1987 in which he was credited as 'Master J Newkid' in the liner notes.
+This was followed by his first studio album with the band, ...And Justice for All (1988), which was criticized for its undermixed bass guitar and thin tone.
 Newsted claims this was deliberate on the part of Lars Ulrich and James Hetfield, although both Ulrich and Hetfield claim they were also disappointed with the production of the album.
 They claim that most or all of Newsted's bass lines closely followed the rhythm guitar lines to the point of being indiscernible from each other.
 However, Steve Thompson, who mixed the album, claims that Ulrich was to blame for the inaudible bass and unusual drums.
 Thompson wanted to be relieved of his mixing duties when Ulrich presented his ideas on the production, but Thompson was not allowed to leave and received the majority of the criticism for the poor sound quality of the record.
 Nonetheless, the album peaked at number 6 on the Billboard 200 and projected the band to higher success.

-Newsted also performed on the self-titled album Metallica (1991), which is the best-selling Metallica album to date, as well as on Load (1996), ReLoad (1997), and Garage Inc (1998).
-The live concert releases Live Shit: Binge & Purge and Cunning Stunts, produced in 1993 and 1997 respectively, also featured Newsted, as did the live album S&M in 1999.
-Newsted also played bass on the song "I Disappear" in 2000, his last studio appearance.
+Newsted also performed on the self-titled album Metallica (1991), which is the best-selling Metallica album to date, as well as on Load (1996), Reload (1997), and Garage Inc (1998).
+Newsted appeared on the live concert releases Live Shit: Binge & Purge (1993), Cunning Stunts (1997), and S&M (1999), his last studio appearance with Metallica.